pfg666/tcp-learner/README.md

 __tcp-learner__ is a Java/Python tool you can use to automatically learn  TCP stacks.
 What does it mean to learn?
-Learning means obtaining a model/state machine that tells a bit more then the RFC 793 spec. and which describes your TCP stack and none other.
+Learning means obtaining a model/state machine that describes your TCP stack.
 You could liken it to reverse engineering of software where the end result is a model.

 How does it learn?
 By running tests on the TCP Stack (sending inputs / receiving outputs) until it acquires enough information about TCP